Shefa21/ItsHardToCookSushi/README.md

 Used engine - Godot

-How to install - playable on web from      itch.io
+How to install - no need to install , playable on web from itch.io

 How to play - This is a story based game.
-For different buttons there are different functionalities , such as - for W- the npc will move
+For different keys there are different functionalities ,In the map, for pressing- W- the npc will move Up

-For S
+A- down

+S- right

-For D
+D - left

-For C -
+K - cook

+Enter - Dialogue and scene change

-FOR k -
+I - Inventory